 Please note: This workshop is intended for current people managers.

-After this workshop, you will know how to:
+After this workshop, participants will know how to:

 • Support their reports in creating a growth plan

 • Give their direct reports the attention they need to continually develop